tmobil/WordBreak/README.md

 Word Break problem

-Write a program that given a valid word from the dictionary, find out whether the word can be segmented into a sequence of words from the dictionary.
+Given a valid word from the dictionary, find out whether the word can be segmented into a sequence of valid words from the dictionary.

 Assume words are available in a dictionary. https://github.com/tmobil/WordBreak/blob/master/english.json